keboola/developers-docs/extend/generic-extractor/config/mappings.md

 {% endhighlight %}

-let's say that you know that the `addresses` array contains only two items at most and therefore you want to mark them as primary and secondary address.
+let's say that you know that the `addresses` array contains only two items at most and therefore you want to mark them as a primary and secondary address.

 {% highlight json %}
 "mappings": {